caomw/LibrealSense-and-OpenCV-integration/README.md

 After this I started getting an error when running the cpp programs "The Application was unable to start correctly (0xc000007b)".
 This was only resolved after going to Configuration Properties -> Debugging -> Working Directory: C:\opencv\opencv\build\x64\vc12\bin

-From what I read, it this error ir resolved by changind the working directory to a x64 folder (in my case it is x64).
+From what I read, it this error ir resolved by changind the working directory to a x64 folder (in my case it is x64 machine).

 ## Future Developments